-The James Dungey Lecture is given annually by a distinguished and eloquent speaker on a suitable topic in geophysics (including solar physics, solar-terrestrial physics or planetary sciences).
+The James Dungey Lecture is given annually by an authoritative and engaging speaker on a suitable topic in geophysics (including solar physics, solar-terrestrial physics, or planetary sciences).
 The speaker may be based in the UK or overseas.
 The lecture is delivered at an Ordinary (A&G) meeting of the RAS.

 Nominations should be submitted by 31 July for the following year's awards and should include:

 - Your nomination (minimum length 300 words, maximum length 600 words).
 This should address how the nominee fulfils the criteria of the Award, and also include the nominee's present career stage, the nominee's present post, and other awards and honours.
 Successful nominations argue a strong case for why the nominee deserves the award over and above one of their peers working in the same area.
 It is helpful if the nomination is phrased in such a way that extracts from it can be used in the formal recommendation of the Committee.
 The nomination should include one or more suggestions for a topic on which the nominee could speak.

 Additional supporting material may be requested if required.

 Fill out the form here.